The idea of a robotic vacuum cleaner is awesome: imagine never having to vacuum again.

 Mid-range robot cleaners are also likely to come with some method of blocking their access to certain rooms of the house.
 Some favour magnetic strips or discs, while others use battery-operated towers that emit a ‘do not pass’ beam.

 The next step up will get you Wi-Fi connectivity, which enables you to operate the automatic vacuum cleaner via a mobile app.
-You can set up scheduling and even remotely trigger cleaning when you are away from home.
+You can set up scheduling and even remotely trigger cleaning when you are away from home, while some also let you use the app to set areas for the vacuum to ignore.

 At the top of the range you’ll find cylindrical (or cyclonic) drums that offer very good suction no matter how full is the dustbox.